Shelby Taylor, the founder of Chickapea, tells us about innovation in the food industry.

 First of all, how are you and your family doing in these COVID-19 times?

 Shelby Taylor: We have been incredibly fortunate throughout this pandemic, and while we have certainly had our challenges, we are doing really well.
-I have been incredibly grateful not to have to travel so much, and because of that, I am closer with my kids and my husband.
+I have been incredibly grateful not to have to travel so much, and because of that, I am closer to my kids and my husband.

 Tell us about you, your career, and how you founded Chickapea.